restatedev/documentation/docs/typescript-sdk/managing-state.md

 ctx.set("my-key", "my-value");
 ```

-Replace `"my-key"` with the key that you are setting.
+Replace `my-key` with the key that you are setting.
-And replace `"my-value"` with the value that you want to set.
+And replace `my-value` with the value that you want to set.
 The value can be of any type that can be serialized as a Buffer.

 ## Clearing state